bbauska/UofM-Intro-CSS3/README.md

 >
 > background-image: url(&apos;images/ocean.jpg&apos;)

-Instead, your code needs to tell the browser to \"go up\" one folder and start looking from there.
-The \"../\" part of the code will do just
+Instead, your code needs to tell the browser to &quot;go up&quot; one folder and start looking from there.
+The &quot;../&quot; part of the code will do just
 that:

 > background-image: url(&apos;../images/ocean.jpg&apos;)